Fujifilm XF10 vs Canon 200D

 Review summary: Fujifilm XF10 vs Canon 200D

 So how do things add up?
 Which of the two cameras – the Fujifilm XF10 or the Canon 200D – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Fujifilm XF10: